mmusil25/craiglist-helper/README.md

 I love Craigslist.
 I've found most of my housing situations through Craigslist and despite the occasional mix up with a stranger[^1] I always find better prices there and interesting individuals.
-However, I find it exhausting to browse Craigslist and parse the often poorly written or overly lengthy postings.
+However, I find it exhausting to browse Craigslist and parse the sometimes poorly written or overly lengthy postings.
 I don't mind reading someone's well-thought-out description of their home and ideal roommate, but I do mind wasting time reading aggressive posts clearly written by emotionally distant landlords.